Wikia/Mike/mycroft_holmes/sources/README.md

 This directory contains implementation of various sources that provide values for metrics.

+## Vocabulary

+* **`source`** is a data provider.
+It can be a MySQL database, Google Analytics API, elasticsearch or your JIRA instance.
+Each source needs to be set up with an instance specific configuration (e.g. MySQL credentials, elasticsearch host address).
+* **`metric`** defines a query on a specific `source`.
+It can perform a defined SQL query on MySQL database, get events count from Google Analytics or count JIRA tickets matching a given JQL.
+* **`feature`** is a set of `metrics`.
+They are used to calculate feature's score.
+Each feature can provide a set of "template" variables thar are passed to `metrics` to customize their queries run against `sources`.

+> Please refer to sources documentation below and to `test/fixtures/config.yaml` for more examples.

 ## Available sources

 * `common/const`: Returns a constant value (can be used to tweak a score of a feature).